Human-Hummus/humanhummusdotcom/README.md

 ![Website icon](favicon.jpg)

-My personal website, with information, games, demos, and more!
+My website, with information, games, demos, and more!

 You can view [the source code for the website on GitHub](https://github.com/Human-Hummus/humanhummusdotcom/tree/main) (if you aren't already!).
-On these pages, you can view the source code for the games and demos as well.
+On these pages, you can view the source code for the games and demos too.

 About me: